Hiking in Madeira Without a Car: The Ultimate Guide

 Where to Stay in Madeira If You’re Going Hiking in Madeira Without a Car

 Where you stay is very important if you’re hiking in Madeira without a car.
+When you’re renting a car in Madeira, you can get away with staying pretty much anywhere; most of the island’s within 1.5 hours’ drive.

 However, if you’re only using buses and transfers/tours, you ideally need to stay in Funchal.

-Best places to stay in Funchal without a car
+Good Bases in Funchal without a car

 1. PR1: Pico do Ariero to Pico do Ruivio without a car